mxashlynn/Parquet/README.md

 Parquet targets the following features:

-    1) A peaceful 2D overworld map that may be explored.
+    1) A peaceful 2D top-down overworld map that may be explored.
     2) Simple free-form building mechanics allowing player characters to create homes in the world.
     3) Resource collection mechanics allowing players to upgrade their homes and tools.
     4) A simple crafting system allowing players to unlock new tools and building materials.